Printing Terms

 Bond Paper

-a type of office reprographic paper, widely used for letterheads and business forms.
+A type of office reprographic paper, widely used for letterheads and business forms.
 Bond papers are characterized by strength, durability, and performance during electronic printing.
-They are manufactured with a basic size of 17″x22″.
+They are manufactured with a basic size of 17 in x 22 in.
 See also basic size, electronic printing, office reprographic paper, and xerography.

 Bonding Strength

-the internal strength of a paper; the ability of the fibers within a paper to hold to one another.
+The internal strength of a paper; the ability of the fibers within a paper to hold to one another.
 Bonding strength measures the ability of the paper to hold together on the printing press.
-Good bonding strength prevents fibers from coming loose (“picking”).
+Good bonding strength prevents fibers from coming loose, known as picking.
 See also picking, pick out, sizing.

 Book Paper